ndpawar1981/contextual-rag-app/README.md

 ✔ Provides a **modern Streamlit UI** with a **typing / character stream effect**
 ✔ Fully modular — loader, retriever, generator, and UI separated into clean Python modules

-This project converts a notebook into a scalable codebase suitable for real production RAG systems.

 ---

 ## 📁 Project Structure